iyagicom/MelIyagi/README.md

 Right-click a completed or downloaded item to:

-* **Preview** — Opens the first available file using the default application, with video > image > document priority
+- **Preview** — Opens the first available file using the default application, with video > image > document priority
-* **Open Folder** — Opens the download folder in the file manager
+- **Open Folder** — Opens the download folder in the file manager
-* **Start Seeding** — Manually resumes seeding of a completed torrent
+- **Start Seeding** — Manually resumes seeding of a completed torrent

-### Anonymity Protection
+### Connection Mode Persistence

-* New torrents are registered in **Tor mode by default**.
+- New torrents use **Tor mode by default**.
-* The selected connection mode is saved in the session file and restored after restarting the application.
+- The selected connection mode is saved in the session file and restored after restarting the application.
-* `.torrent` files can be opened quickly using the 📂 button in the title bar.
+- `.torrent` files can be opened quickly using the 📂 button in the title bar.

 ---